GR360RY/ansible-role-deluge/README.md

 3. Create Deluge Complete and Incomplete Downloads folders
 4. Configure Label and Exectute plugins if installed with `nzbtomedia` roles

-This role is dependant on `htpc-common` role which performs the following tasks:

-1. Install ssh server to allow remote management.
-2. Configure Zerconf networking and avahi-alias service.
-3. Create htpc_user if user doesn't exist.
-4. Enable sudo access for htpc user.
-5. Create htpc media and downloads folders.

 Downloads and Media folders layout if used with default variable values:

 ```